tomas-fryza/esp-micropython/lab6-serial/README.md

    2 device(s) detected
    ```

-2. Build a real-time clock using an ESP32 board, I2C communication, and an RTC DS3231.
-The goal is to set and display the current time, date, and perform basic time-related operations.
+2. Create a stopwatch using an RTC DS3231 (Real Time Clock) I2C device.
 Note that, according to the [DS3231 manual](../docs/ds3231_manual.pdf), the RTC memory has the following structure.

    | **Address** | **Bit 7** | **Bits 6:4** | **Bits 3:0** |
    | :-: | :-: | :-: | :-: |